Making the Familiar Fresh

 Conscious vs. Unconscious Songwriting

 Every songwriter gets creatively “blocked” at one time or another.
 Maybe it’s the inability to finish a song, or maybe it’s the failure to come up with a song idea in the first place.
-However it manifests itself, it’s a terrible thing to experience, especially the first time.
-I know, because I used to believe […]
+However it manifests, it’s a terrible thing to experience, especially the first time.
+I know, because I used to believe that […]

 Where Do Song Ideas Come From?

-Some people think songs just “happen”, that they just ooze out of the songwriter.
+Musings on craft versus intuition… Some people think songs just “happen”, that they just ooze out of the songwriter.
 There are lots of songwriters who are suspicious of those who make the effort to wrangle words, melodies, and chords into cohesion.
 Worrying about structure worries them.
-Even thinking about consistent line lengths and rhyme schemes confounds them, many believing that […]
+Even thinking about consistent line lengths and rhyme schemes […]

 It is probably not helpful to gleefully tell you “ideas can come from anywhere!” ( “Um, thanks, Blair, that really narrows it down,” I hear you muttering.)
 But the thing is, it’s true.
 In fact, quickly finding a dozen decent lyrical ideas is pretty easy.
 The hard part is finding one idea that excites you, that compels you.
 The […]